 The calming effect of St. John's wort is due to a similar mechanism, such as its antidepressant effect.
 Some substances seem to inhibit namely, a second group of enzymes catechol Omethyltransferasen (COMT), which increases the concentration of gamma-aminobutyric acid (GABA) and L-glutamine in the central nervous system.
 GABA, for example, reduces the activity / excitation of the nervous system, so that the body is relaxed and at ease.
 L-glutamine as a precursor of GABA in the brain itself acts as an antidepressant, antianxiety and sleep-promoting [8, 12; S7].

 These other mechanisms for the relaxing effect of St. John's wort to be responsible.
 The hop acid (butenol) in St. John applies for example also reassuring .
 Other ingredients of St. John's wort bind to so-called Corticoliberinrezeptoren (CRF receptors) in the central nervous system and reduce the level of corticotropin-releasing factor (CRF).
 This anxiety can be modulated and the perception of stress are dampened.
 Also binding of hypericum ingredients to benzodiazepine receptors may contribute to sedative effect .
 Finally, St. John's wort to increase the distribution of the sleep hormone melatonin.

-St. John's - when occurs the effect?
+St. John's - when does the effect take place?